nipafx/record-args/README.md

    ```

 In most cases, the passed arguments must alternative between an argument's name (prefixed by `--`) and its value.
-A value must be defined for all arguments that aren't of type `Optional`.
+A value must be defined for all arguments that aren't of a container type (see below).

 ## Argument names

-The record component names define the argument names.
+The arg record's component names define the argument names.
 So for a record like the following ...

 ```java